nycmeshnet/nycmesh.net/content/network-status.md

 **We ask that you limit high-bandwidth downloads (such as games or movie files) to between midnight and 10am.**

+2020-4-2

+**Our PH hub connection to SN3 is shaky tonight affecting connections in Brooklyn, this is possibly wind related.**

 2020-3-27

 4:00pm Speeds from our PH sector in Brooklyn have been improved.
 We realigned one sector antenna today to share coverage of the northern Prospect Heights area.